My Dress-Up Darling: Reception

-Manga

 Sales

 In February 2022, it was reported that the manga had an additional 1.5 million copies in circulation following the premiere of the anime adaptation.
 In June 2022, it was announced the manga had over 7 million copies in circulation.
 In September 2023, it was announced the manga had 9.5 million copies in circulation.
 In October 2023, the manga had surpassed 10 million copies in circulation.
 In May 2024, the manga had surpassed 11 million copies in circulation.
 By September 2024, the manga had surpassed 12 million copies in circulation.
 In October 2025, the manga had surpassed 15 million copies in circulation.